-Of course, you always have the option to simply replace a dirty grip tape with a new one.
-But, you’ll also realize that cleaning a dirty grip tape is easier than to repeatedly remove a dirty grip tape and stick a new one on your board’s deck.
+Of course, you always have the option to replace a dirty grip tape with a new one simply.
+But, you’ll also realize that cleaning a dirty grip tape is easier than repeatedly removing a dirty grip tape and sticking a new one on your board’s deck.
 Besides, this is a habit that’s worth cultivating since your board has more parts that also need maintenance.

 If you want to have more time for fun and enjoy more savings in the long run, always remember the following: